 What causes a surgical error?

-The main cause for a surgical error is the incompetence of the physician and the failure to analyze the medical condition of the patient.
+The main cause of a surgical error is the incompetence of the physician and the failure to analyze the medical condition of the patient.
 Lack of a detailed discussion with the patient regarding the previous medical history could end up in complications during the surgery.
-In most of surgical error cases, lack of proper preoperative preparations is found to be the root cause for the error.
-There have been instances, where the surgeon was under the influence of drugs or alcohol leading to major surgical mistakes.
+In most surgical error cases, a lack of proper preoperative preparations is found to be the root cause of the error.
+There have been instances where the surgeon was under the influence of drugs or alcohol, leading to major surgical mistakes.

 Types of Surgical Errors